Clinical Realities - Maximizing Aesthetics and Health Using a Closed-Flap ER: YSGG Laser Technique

 Hugh Flax, DDS, PC

-The recession of the gingiva is increasingly becoming a more prominent condition in the oral health of many patients and should be treated at its earliest detection.
-The multifactorial etiology, decision modality, and current trends followed in the treatment of gingival recession are discussed in this presentation.
+The recession of the gingiva is increasingly becoming a prominent condition in the oral health of many patients and should be treated at its earliest detection.
+Part I of this discussion reviewed the multifactorial etiology and decision modality; a treatment option was demonstrated for gingival recession using the tunneling technique.
+This concluding part of the discussion highlights two clinical cases using alternative approaches.
 The correction of Class I and II gingival recessions are presented as a means of minimizing surgical trauma and achieving predictable aesthetic results.
-Part II of this discussion will present alternative techniques in treating gingival recession.

 Peri-Implant Treatment-Complications & Management